Stunning Winter Solstice at Newgrange

 And the hugs!

 Once the lottery winners are out, the rest of the visitors queue to get into the chamber.
 Even after the sunbeam has moved on, the chamber is still relatively bright because the passage is facing the sunlight.
 And you can get in for FREE for an hour or so on solstice mornings!
 An important TIP if you ever do visit Newgrange, is to wait until the end of the of the guide’s talk.
-After the rest of your group leaves, following the demonstration of the beam with lights, ask your guide nicely if you can lie down with your face on the floor and you will be able see out through the roof-box.
+After the rest of your group leaves, following the demonstration of the beam with electric lights, ask your guide nicely if you can lie down with your face on the floor and you will be able to see out through the roof-box.
 The access passage slopes upwards so that the floor of the chamber is level with the overhead roof-box at the exterior.
 It’s not as good as winning the solstice lottery, but it was still a magical experience to see my son’s face dimly illuminated on the floor during our family visit a few weeks ago.
-Unfortunately, photography is not allowed in the chamber, so you just have to imagine this!
+Unfortunately, photography is not normally allowed in the chamber*, so you just have to imagine this!